-The capital of the parent company is composed of 1,131,480 shares, and did not change during the year.
+The capital of the parent company is composed of 1,131,480 shares and did not change during the period.
 A double voting right is granted to each fully paid-up share which has been registered for at least two years in the name of the same shareholder.

-Our principal shareholder, Ets Charles Nusse, held 910,395 shares with double voting rights, representing 80.46% of the capital, at 31 December 2021.
+Our principal shareholder, Ets Charles Nusse, held 910,395 shares with double voting rights, representing 80.46% of the capital, at 31 December 2023.

-On 21 September 2021, La Financière de l'Echiquier crossed below the 5% ownership threshold.
-On the same date, LG Invest crossed above the 5% ownership threshold as notified by a declaration published by the AMF on 28 September 2021.
+LG Invest crossed above the 5% ownership threshold as notified by a declaration published by the AMF on 28 September 2021.

-2. REVIEW AND APPROVAL OF THE 2021 CONSOLIDATED FINANCIAL STATEMENTS
+2. REVIEW AND APPROVAL OF THE 2023 CONSOLIDATED FINANCIAL STATEMENTS